opnfv/opnfvdocs/docs/release/overview.rst

 configuration including control plane components from OpenStack, SDN, etc. and a minimum of two compute nodes for deployment of workloads (VNFs).
-A detailed description of the hardware requirements required to support the 5 node configuration can be found in pharos specification: http://artifacts.opnfv.org/pharos/colorado/2.0/docs/specification/index.html
+A detailed description of the hardware requirements required to support the 5 node configuration can be found in pharos specification: `Pharos Project <https://www.opnfv.org/developers/pharos>`_

 In addition to the deployment on a highly available physical infrastructure, OPNFV can be deployed for development and lab purposes in a virtual environment.
 In this case each of the hosts